dominikpanzer/cacamber-BDD-for-ABAP/README.md

 ...
 ```

-## Cacamber vs. other Gherkin frameworks / solution architecture
-There are many frameworks out there for other languages which interpret Gherkin.
-Usually there are textfiles which contain the test and there are test classes which have annotations to map the scenarios to the different test methods.
-Thats great.
-But seemed to me quite complicated in the SAP world (textfile handling, parsing own sourcecode for annotations, maybe generating sourcecode or even writing a test framework).
-So I decided to implement it the way I did now just to see, if the general concept of BDD is something the ABAP community finds valueable.
-The next step might be to enhance Cacamber for textfile-parsing.

 ## How to install Cacamber
 You can copy and paste the source code into your system or simply clone this repository with [abapGit](https://abapgit.org/).
 There are currently no dependencies and it should work on 7.x systems.